Gortin Lakes and Boorin National Nature Reserve13th January 2021

 Members of the public are invited to express their views on the future development of Gortin Lakes by taking part in a quick online survey.

 Already offering short walks with superb views and lake access, Gortin Lakes and Boorin NNR has been identified as an area which could benefit from enhanced visitor facilities and recreation opportunities.

 Speaking about the consultation, the Chair of Fermanagh and Omagh District Council, Councillor Diana Armstrong said,

-“The Sperrins region is renowned for its unspoiled natural landscapes and ongoing investment, particularly at Gortin Glen Forest Park, is contributing to the development of the area as a destination for outdoor recreation for everyone, from local families to tourists and outdoor enthusiasts.
+“The Sperrins region is renowned for its unspoiled natural landscapes and ongoing investment by Fermanagh and Omagh District Council and the Department of Agriculture, Environment and Rural Affairs, particularly in the development of Gortin Glen Forest Park, is contributing to the development of the area as a destination for outdoor recreation for everyone, from local families to tourists and outdoor enthusiasts.

 Fermanagh and Omagh District Council has long regarded the Gortin Lakes area as an important community resource and has potential for further sympathetic development.
 The forthcoming consultation process will provide the local community with an opportunity to help shape any future development of the area before options are developed and sources of funding identified and I would encourage local people to get involved and have their say.”

 The consultation is being facilitated on behalf of the Council by Outdoor Recreation NI.
 Speaking about the consultation Outdoor Recreation NI’s, Sarah Steer, said: